plokhotnyuk/actors/README.md

 ## Building & running benchmarks

-Use following command-line instructions to build from sources and run benchmarks with ForkJoinPool in FIFO mode:
+Use following command-line instructions to build from sources and run benchmarks with Scala's ForkJoinPool in FIFO mode:
 ```sh
 mvn -B clean test >outX.txt
 ```